- Reviewed: 15 November 2013, 15:27 NZDT

 Do not travel within 25 kilometres of the border areas with Sudan, Ethiopia and Djibouti, including the town of Teseney and areas north and west of Barentu, Ak’ordat and Nakh’fa due to ongoing tensions in Eritrea’s relations with these countries, the presence of landmines and the risk of violence, including armed banditry (level 4 of 4).

-Do not travel to more remote regions or within 10 kilometers of Ethiopia's borders with Somalia, Kenya, South Sudan, Sudan and Eritrea, with the exception of Highway 80 and the Moyale border crossing along the Kenyan border due to the high risk of violence, kidnapping and landmines.
+Do not travel to more remote regions or within 10 kilometres of Ethiopia's borders with Somalia, Kenya, South Sudan, Sudan and Eritrea, (with the exception of Highway 80 and the Moyale border crossing along the Kenyan border) due to the high risk of violence, kidnapping and landmines.
 Despite a peace agreement in November 2022 between the Ethiopian Government and the Tigray People’s Liberation Front (TPLF), the border between Ethiopia and Eritrea remains a heavily militarized security corridor.
 Border roads with Eritrea are closed due to the conflict in Tigray.
 Conditions at the border may change with no warning (level 4 of 4).

 Do not travel to most parts of the Somali region, specifically the Nogob (previously Fik), Jarar (previously Degehabur), Shabelle (previously Gode), Korahe and Dollo (previously Warder) zones and within 100 kilometres of the border with Somalia in the Afder and Liben zones, due to the high risk of terrorist attacks, kidnapping, violence and landmines (level 4 of 4).